-The beneficent uncle anxious to make a suitable gift to a budding electrical ergineer may find in these volumes a useful outlet for surplus wealth, but the discriminating student will be well advised to make other investments.
-We can well imagine that there will be many, when confronted with so imposing an array of information in so handsome a guise, who will an comprehensive treatise such as this which really reto presents what the electrician wants.
-MAURICE SOLOMON be unable to believe that the matter can be less good than the manner; but we are loth to think that it is a
+The beneficent uncle anxious to make a suitable gift to a budding electrical engineer may find in these volumes a useful outlet for surplus wealth, but the discriminating student will be well advised to make other investments.
+We can well imagine that there will be many, when confronted with so imposing an array of information in so handsome a guise, who will be unable to believe that the matter can be less good than the manner; but we are loth to think that it is a comprehensive treatise such as this which really represents what the electrician wants.